JosephineConnelly/thesis_josephine/content/textfile.md

 see pan genome paper

+*Population structures like clusters*

+inferred population histories and demographies

 *genetic bottlenecks*
 the Fst paper talking about the bottlenecks showing how soy diversity has further been diminished.